No products in the cart.

 Who Can Benefit from Passive Exercises?

-Passive range of motion exercises are great for patients with hemiplegia (paralysis on one side of the body) or spasticity (stiff, tight muscles after neurological injury).
+Passive range of motion exercises are great for stroke survivors with hemiplegia (paralysis on one side of the body) or hemiparesis (weakness on one side of the body).
+Additionally, passive exercise is an effective treatment for spasticity after stroke, which refers to tight, stiff muscles caused by neurological injury.

-Passive exercises provide the most effective benefits when they are used consistently over a long period of time.
+Passive exercises provide the greatest benefits when they are used consistently over a long period.
 Consistent repetition of therapeutic movements helps spark neuroplasticity: the mechanism the brain uses to rewire itself.
+In fact, a recent study found that passive exercise offered the same benefits to brain health as active exercise!

-However, in order for passive exercise to induce neuroplasticity, attention must be paid to the movement.
-Passive exercise won’t be helpful if done while distracted or disengaged in the activity.
-Patients must focus on the passive movements in order to benefit from it.
+However, for passive exercise to induce neuroplasticity, attention must be paid to the movement.
+Passive exercise won’t be as helpful if done while distracted or disengaged in the activity.
+Patients must focus on the passive exercises themselves to receive maximal benefits from them.

 What Are Active Exercises?